MetaFam/mimis/README.md

       source_id, destination_id,
     }

-So, when the user types a path, they ma
+So, when the user types a path…

 # Goals